CarlosChicata/data_world_portfolio/Projects/POC/AWS_REST_API_of_serving_layer_from_data_lake/README.md

 |------------------|-----------|---------------|-------------|
 | start_datetime | Yes | Start date to find  the resources | `YYYY-MM-DD` |
 | end_datetime | Yes | End date to find the resources | `YYYY-MM-DD` |

+### How destroy the POC project?
+(By step-by-step Documentation )

+First; delete all object inside S3 buckets you created with AWS cloudformation template.
+Remember the non-automaticated created S3 buckets, you need to delete those manually, as AWS cloudformation template won't delete those for you.

+Second; Go the AWS Cloudformation to delete the stack of resources in the POC automatically.
+Be patient. :wink:

+Third; check if all resources are deleted by AWS Cloudformation; if there any lived, delete those manually.

 ### Topic issues